The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Hubble residual scatter and the underlying SALT3-NIR model

-To explore this issue, we simulate a number of samples with the SALT3 model turning off and on either the $M_1$ component or the $\alpha$ component in the simulations in Fig.~\ref{fig:splitalpha_motivation}.
+To explore this issue, we simulate a number of samples with the SALT3-NIR model turning off and on either the $M_1$ component or the $\alpha$ component in the simulations in Fig.~\ref{fig:splitalpha_motivation}.
 Each panel essentially details the relative importance of stretch on intrinsic luminosity; the larger the slope, the more stretch affects the overall luminosity.
-When we simulate our SNe in the NIR leaving $\alpha=0.15$ and the SALT3 model unchanged and then fit our SN LCs while fixing $x_1$ and $c$ to zero, we observe HRs with large dispersion and a significant correlation between those HRs and the true $x_1$ values in the first row of Fig.~\ref{fig:splitalpha_motivation}.
+When we simulate our SNe in the NIR leaving $\alpha=0.15$ and the SALT3-NIR model unchanged and then fit our SN LCs while fixing $x_1$ and $c$ to zero, we observe HRs with large dispersion and a significant slope between those HRs and the true $x_1$ values in the first row of Fig.~\ref{fig:splitalpha_motivation}.
 Specifically, when we fit a line to these HRs using orthogonal distance regression, we see that the slope of the $H$-band residuals is more than double that of the $Y$-band residuals.
-The slope that we observe in $H$-band is unlike what we have seen with real data or in other LC models where the stretch-luminosity correlation is near zero.
-In the second row of Fig.~\ref{fig:splitalpha_motivation}, we zeroed out the SALT3 model surface for $M_1$ in the NIR and retrieved a slope of magnitude 0.15, as expected.
+The slope that we observe in $H$-band is unlike what we have seen with real data or in other LC models where the stretch-luminosity slope is near zero.

+In the second row of Fig.~\ref{fig:splitalpha_motivation}, we zeroed out the SALT3-NIR model surface for $M_1$ in the NIR and retrieved a slope of magnitude 0.15, as expected.
 In this case, \texttt{SNANA} simulates a magnitude offset given the true $\alpha$ and $x_1$ values which are then not corrected for in the fitting stage.